 Manipulation

-Crafting precise impressions with Zinc Oxide Eugenol impression paste involves a methodical process:
+Taking accurate impressions with Zinc Oxide Eugenol impression paste requires the following step-by-step approach:

-- Two Separate Pastes: The Zinc Oxide Eugenol Impression Paste is supplied in two separate pastes.
-On the mixing slab, squeeze out two ropes of paste of equal length and width.
+Two Separate Pastes: The Zinc Oxide Eugenol Impression Paste consists of two separate pastes.
+For this step, extrude two similar-length and width ropes of paste onto the mixing slab.

-- Combining the Pastes: Using the spatula, combine the two ropes of paste until a uniform color is achieved.
-This thorough mixing is critical to ensuring homogeneity and consistency in the final impression material.
+Mixing Pastes: Mix the two ropes of paste with the spatula until the colour is even.
+Complete mixing is essential to achieve homogeneity and consistent in the final impression material.

 Putty Impression Materials